HomeAMC Cat 1Adult Health (Surgery)

 Question 3

-A 28-year-old male presents to the emergency department with a 12-hour history of right lower quadrant pain.
-The pain initially started periumbilically and migrated to the right lower quadrant.
-He reports nausea, one episode of vomiting, and a fever of 38.2°C. On examination, he has localized tenderness and rebound tenderness in the right iliac fossa.
-His white blood cell count is 14 x 10^9/L. What is the most appropriate initial management for this patient?
+A 22-year-old male presents to the emergency department with a 12-hour history of vague periumbilical pain that has now shifted to the right lower quadrant.
+He reports anorexia, nausea, and has vomited once.
+On examination, he is febrile (38.2°C) and has localised tenderness with guarding and rebound in the right iliac fossa.
+What is the most appropriate next step in the management of this patient?

 A) Administer broad-spectrum intravenous antibiotics and observe for 24 hours.

-D) Administer analgesia and discharge with advice to return if symptoms worsen.
+D) Prescribe oral analgesia and discharge with advice to return if symptoms worsen.

 Explanation: This area is hidden for preview users.